franktakes/teexgraph/README.md

 # teexGraph

 This C++ library is intended for large-scale network analysis and computation.
+It can be used in two ways:

+* Directly as C++ library `teexgraph`
+* Through Python package `pyteexgraph`

 ## About